-You can find the number on your Social Security card.
-If you don’t have access to it, and don’t know where it is, ask your parent or legal guardian or get a new or replacement Social Security card from the Social Security Administration.
+If you don’t have access to it, and don’t know where it is, ask your parent or legal guardian or get a replacement card from the Social Security Administration.
 If you are not a U.S. citizen, but meet Federal Student Aid’s basic eligibility requirements, you’ll also need your Alien Registration number.

 You can find the number on your driver’s license.
 If you don’t have a driver’s license, then don’t worry about this step.

 The FAFSA questions about untaxed income may or may not apply to you, but they include things like child support received, interest income, and veterans’ non-education benefits.
-On the 2018–19 FAFSA form, you’ll report 2016 tax or calendar year information when asked these questions.
-Find specific details for parents and students.
+Find specific details for students and parents.

 This includes savings and checking account balances, as well as the value of investments such as stocks and bonds and real estate (except the home in which your family lives).
-You should report the current amounts as of the date you sign the FAFSA form, rather than the 2016 tax year amounts.
+You should report the current amounts as of the date you sign the FAFSA form.

 Note: Misreporting the value of investments is a common FAFSA mistake.
 Please carefully review what is and is not considered a student investment and parent investment to make sure you don’t over- or under-report.
 You may be surprised by what can (and cannot) be excluded.

-NOTE: Aircraft Pilot Training (APT) and Helicopter Pilot Training (HPT) students must submit a copy of their Class II Medical Certificate before they can be admitted to the program.
-APT/HPT student budgets are adjusted to reflect flight costs.
-Any APT/HTP student who does not fly for a term may lose the budget adjustment.
+NOTE: Aircraft Pilot Training (APT) students must submit a copy of their Class II Medical Certificate before they can be admitted to the program.
+APT student budgets are adjusted to reflect flight costs.
+Any APT student who does not fly for a term may lose the budget adjustment.